ysb33r/bintray/README.md

 Unofficial Bintray Support
 ==========================

 This is my collection of unofficial Bintray support.
-Curretnly only a Gradle plugin is provided, but the plan is to refactor the API into separate JARs that can be consumed by other projects.
+Currently only a Gradle plugin is provided, but the plan is to refactor the API into separate JARs that can be consumed by other projects.

 Previous versions of this document